iOmega8561/iOmega8561/README.md

 ## 🔧 What I'm up to
 - 🔨 I'm currently...
-    - Developing my own macOS Virtual Machine manager [here](https://github.com/iOmega8561/VirtHandlerWiki), soon available on the AppStore!
+    - Exploring new horizons at Apple Developer Academy!
-    - Learning Kubernetes
+    - Learning about Spacial Computing and Augmented Reality

 - 🤞 One day I hope to...
     - Contribute to the [Linux Kernel](https://github.com/torvalds/linux)